projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

 .. rst-class:: numbered-step

-Update kernel image and modules of pre-launched VM
+Update Kernel Image and Modules of Pre-Launched VM
 **************************************************
 #.
 On your development workstation, clone the ACRN kernel source tree, and
    build the Linux kernel image that will be used to boot the pre-launched VMs: